-Following the configuration you have chosen, repeat this procedure if necessary so that all modules are installed.
-Once the modules are installed, system memory installation is complete.
+Following the configuration pattern you have chosen, repeat this procedure until all modules are installed.
+Recheck the configuration pattern guide and confirm that you have installed module in the correct configuration.

+Once all modules are installed, system memory installation is complete.